SKI JUMPING 101

 What is ski jumping?

 Ski jumping is a sport in which skiers go down an in-run, jump, and attempt to land as far as possible down the hill below.
 Ski jumping is widely considered one of the original extreme sports.
 It was one of the eight sports in the first Olympic Winter Games in 1924 in Chamonix, France.
-Women will make their ski jumping debut in the Olympic Games in 2014.
+Women made their ski jumping debut in the Olympic Games in 2014.

 What is the anatomy of a ski jump?